IrinaKruk/rsschool-cv/cv.md

 About me:
 ========================
-I am 34 years old, I work as a progect engineer on telecommunication in Belarusian Railway.
+I am 34 years old, I work as a desing engineer of telecommunication systems in Belarusian Railway.
 My work is interesting, complex and responsible.
 But still, in any work there is monotony and I wanted to do something else.
 That's why I came to this course!

 ## My personal and professional qualities: